Our Guides & FAQs

 Conveyancing is the legal and administrative process by which ownership of a property is transferred from one party to another.

+There are many, many factors which control how complicated and time-consuming buying or selling can be.
 The best way to obtain a bespoke quotation adapted to your unique transaction is to request a detailed conveyancing quote using our online tools, or if you prefer we are more than happy to discuss your matter over the telephone.

 We have created a guide to help explain the conveyancing process to you.

-How long the conveyancing process will take from your offer being accepted until you can move in to your house will depend on a number of factors.
+How long the conveyancing process will take from your offer being accepted until you can move into your house will depend on a number of factors.
 The average process takes between 6-12 weeks.
 It can be quicker or slower, depending on the parties in the chain.
-For example, if you are a first time buyer, purchasing a property with a mortgage in principle and no chain it could take 6 weeks.
+For example, if you are a first-time buyer, purchasing a property with a mortgage in principle and no chain it could take 6 weeks.
 However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer.

 Searches help you make an informed decision before you enter into a legally binding contract to purchase a property.
 If you are a cash buyer and you know the areas very well, you may decide to proceed without instructing searches to be obtained.
 However, we would always recommend that you do instruct searches.
-If you are purchasing with a mortgage then you will be required to obtain searches as part of the conveyancing process.
+If you are purchasing with a mortgage, then you will be required to obtain searches as part of the conveyancing process.

 We don’t think so, and we shall explain why.